sibytes/yetl.io/docs/tutorial/index.md

 git checkout tags/step-0
 ```

-At each step of the tutorial you can simply checkout the step you've finished working on to ensure you starting the next step with everything as required.
+At each step of the tutorial you can simply checkout the step you've finished working on to ensure you're starting the next step with everything as required.
 Alternatively if you're more confident with git and the topics then checkout the tag into a working branch and make your own commits.
 The remote repo is locked so commits cannot be pushed.

 Tutorials for learning about yetl: